-The most reliable way to estimate a dog’s age is to examine their teeth, according to the Humane Society of the United States.
+The most reliable way to estimate a dog’s age is to examine their teeth.
 If your dog is still a puppy, you can guess their approximate age by checking the growth of their chompers.
 Puppies up to four weeks old will likely have no teeth at all, while puppies between four and eight weeks will have needle-sharp temporary teeth.

 Your puppy will start to grow their permanent teeth when they’re around three or four months old, and their permanent teeth will remain clean and bright white until they’re about one year old.